michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-02-getting-started.md

 Hit enter and see what you get.

-You'll probably receive something generic—maybe a story about employee conflict or a hiring scenario.
+You'll probably receive something generic,maybe a story about employee conflict or a hiring scenario.
 It's *fine*, but it's not particularly useful for your specific teaching needs.

 **Why was this weak?** Because the prompt was vague.
 "HR" covers everything from payroll to industrial relations.
 "A case study" could be 100 words or 5,000 words.
 The AI had to guess what you wanted.